gicastel/qest/docs/YamlFormat.md

 The types used are the text representation of the _SqlDBType_ C# enum.
 The supported types are:
  - Bit
+ - TinyInt
+ - SmallInt
+ - BigInt
+ - Int
+ - Float
+ - Real
+ - Decimal
+ - Money
- - Date
+ - NVarChar
  - DateTime
+ - DateTime2
  - DateTimeOffset
- - Float
- - Int
- - NVarChar
- - TinyInt
+ - Date
  - Time